OussamaHaff/oussamahaff_dev/content/posts/04_llms_are_new_rest.md

 including HTTP methods like `PUT`, `POST`, `GET`, structured URLs, and clear data formats for requests and responses to establish communication between two pieces of software.

-In my opinion, the same principles apply between two pieces of software, one of which is an LLM.
+In my opinion, the same principles apply between two pieces of software, one of which is a LLM.
-This includes spawning an LLM locally or on a cloud service, programmatically communicating with it, and prompting it using _[LangChain](https://github.com/langchain-ai/langchain)_ (or equivalent), to performing basic RAG (Retrieval Augmented Generation) tasks, up to fine-tuning.
+This includes spawning a LLM locally or on a cloud service, programmatically communicating with it, and prompting it using _[LangChain](https://github.com/langchain-ai/langchain)_ (or equivalent), to performing basic RAG (Retrieval Augmented Generation) tasks, up to fine-tuning.
 IMO these operations will become fundamental building blocks for the next generation of software.